What Are PRO Tracks / Cue Sheets?

 When are cue sheets processed?

-- Cue sheets are processed in time for the distribution that reflects performances in the quarter that the program was first broadcast.
-In other words, 4-6 months after the program has aired.
+- Cue sheets are processed in time for the distribution that reflects performances in the quarter that the program was first broadcast, which is usually 4-6 months after the program has aired.

 We advise buyers to air on the side of caution: